 FROM THE BOOK: “SHARP DRESSED MEN — ZZ TOP” BY DAVID BLAYNEY: (page 227): The song “Legs”, Linden Hudson introduced the pumping synthesizer effect. (end quote) An interesting note: “Legs” was chosen by the Rock N Roll Hall Of Fame to be one of the top 500 songs that shaped rock n roll.
 Of course, again, there’s no mention of Linden’s name with regard to this honor.
 Thanks again Billy.
 The little people don’t need recognition.
 Right Billy?

 - Linden Hudson eventually received a settlement for the song “Thug” ($600,000, well documented) but most of it went to lawyers and expenses.
 And, the guy (Huey Meaux) who partnered with Linden to finance the lawsuit (lawsuits are not free) took far more than his share from Linden’s settlement (Linden’s lawyer told him “Linden you got screwed”), but that’s just another totally fucked up story from the wonderful world of music and pain.
 Yes, music is often not really a business, but a parallel universe filled with plenty of pain.
 After all these things went down, Linden walked away with little, and spent decades in depression.
-Linden Hudson has spent a bit of time, in years past, with his friend Prozac.

 -Yes, the “Eliminator” album was literally the biggest thing on the planet for a place in time.
-ROLLING STONE: “ZZ Top’s Eliminator was the hands-down party album of the decade” (end quote).
-Linden’s story is one of many in the funky music world.
+Quote: ROLLING STONE said: “ZZ Top’s Eliminator was the hands-down party album of the decade” (end quote).
+Linden’s story is one of many in the fucked-up music world.
 Please read the press clippings (at: http://www.lindenhudson.com/languages/ ) and think about other songwriters who have had the same thing happen to them (especially some of the old black blues men who died alone in shacks but had written songs that were recorded by white guys who ended up living in castles).
 Sometimes a person creates art, and the art lives on, and the person just simply gets destroyed.
 Linden knows of many of these tales.
 It’s the shitty part of the music biz (if you can call it a biz).
 Just stop, and think, and feel their pain for a moment.

 - (please keep reading)